Sexual Harassment Policy

 - interfere with or result in interference with the recipient’s job or academic performance or

-- creates or intimidating, hostile or offensive work environment.
+- creates an intimidating, hostile or offensive work environment.

 "Quid Pro Quo"